jonobr1/two.js/wiki/documentation/effects/image-sequence/README.md

-A list of properties that are on every {@link Two.ImageSequence}.
+A list of properties that are on every [Two.ImageSequence](/documentation/imagesequence).